-- 1. The publicity officer will place articles in the Tatura Area Bulletin on a regular basis. - 2.
-Throughout the year the publicity officer will contact the Tatura Guardian and/or the Shepparton News to attend special events at the Centre and publish articles and/or photos of these events. - 3.
-Throughout the year the publicity officer will arrange for advertisements to be run in the Tatura Area Bulletin, Tatura Guardian, Shepparton News, Shepparton Community Billboards, Shepparton Advisor or any other newspaper or newsletter to promote the following things: - i.
-Vacant positions - ii.
-Preschool enrolments - iii.
-Annual general meeting - iv.
-Christmas greetings - 4.
-It is the responsibility of the publicity officer and Director to organise each paid advertisement in line with budget allocations.
+- 1. Throughout the year the publicity officer will contact the Tatura Guardian and/or the Shepparton News to attend special events at the Centre and publish articles and/or photos of these events.

+- 2. Throughout the year the publicity officer will arrange for advertisements to be run in the Tatura Area Bulletin, Tatura Guardian, Shepparton News, Shepparton Community Billboards, Shepparton Advisor or any other newspaper or newsletter to promote the following things:

+- i.
+Vacant positions

+- ii.
+Preschool enrolments

+- iii.
+Annual general meeting

+- iv.
+Christmas greetings

+- 3. It is the responsibility of the publicity officer and Director to organise each paid advertisement in line with budget allocations.